AdobeDocs/campaign.en/help/v8/architecture/fda-deployment.md

 ---
 # [!DNL Campaign] FDA deployment{#gs-fda}

-In a FDA (default) deployment, [!DNL Adobe Campaign] v8 can be connected to [!DNL Snowflake] to access data through [Federated Data Access](../connect/fda.md) capability: you can then access and process external data and information stored in your [!DNL Snowflake] database without changing the structure of Adobe Campaign data.
+In its Campaign FDA (default) deployment, [!DNL Adobe Campaign] v8 can be connected to [!DNL Snowflake] to access data through [Federated Data Access](../connect/fda.md) capability: you can then access and process external data and information stored in your [!DNL Snowflake] database without changing the structure of Adobe Campaign data.

 ## Benefits{#fda-benefits}